openztcc/openzt/README.md

 ## Classes and functions

-This will be a rundown of classes as they are reverse engineered
+This will be a rundown of classes as they discovered and reimplemented.

 ### Legend
 ✅ = Reimplemented